lechimp-p/dario-lessons/lesson3/README.md

 differently.
 When your a novice programmer, a review is an incredible possibility to learn stuff from more experienced people.
 They are somehow obliged to tell you what would be better if they are critizing your code.
 Make sure you fully understand their proposed solutions and then implement them on your own.
+Don't be afraid to make mistakes in the first place, as you will have the opportunity to learn from them.

 As you level up and get more confidence in what you are doing, a review might be a good occasion to discuss patterns or algorithms with others or derive a